 System generates network graph based on relational data

 System to provide standard template for mapping of imported data to create link relationship.
+[User can Import Manually?]

-Upon import of dataset, the system will be mapped via the standard template, so as to reduce processing time
+Upon import of dataset, the system will be mapped via the standard template, so as to reduce processing time [What templates?
+Is it Dataset to be stored?]

 System to data clean or format all fields prior to importing into the analysis visualization tool e.g. the field for input of date should be date format and not a text or general format.

-System to update the process status for:
+System to update the process status for: [We will have a UI to track progress of s=cron jobs]

 Processing Data – In progress, completion, error